JoshS1234/My-Backend-Project/README.md

 ## How to use this repo

-If you are using this repo, you will need to include a ".env.test" file, which points towards the test dataset using PGDATABASE = "Blah"

-You will also need a ".env.development" file, using PGDATABASE = "Blah blah"
+You will need to include a ".env.test" file, which points towards the test dataset.
+You will also need a ".env.development" file which points at the development dataset.

-An example is given below:

-Filename: .env.example

-Contents: PGDATABASE=database_name_here
+The .env.test file should look like

+'''
+PGDATABASE=nc_games_test
+'''

+The .env.development file should look like

+'''
+PGDATABASE=nc_games
+'''

+There are several other files in the repo, please look through to see the functionality of them.